-Leaves the exam hall taking away answer script or intentionally tears of the script or any part thereof inside or outside the examination hall.
-Expulsion from the examination hall and cancellation performance in that subject and the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of semester/year. that candidate is also debarred for two consecutive semesters from class work and all University examinations.
+Smuggles in the Answer book or additional sheet or takes out or arranges to send out the question paper during the examination or answer book or additional sheet, during or after the examination.
+Expulsion from the examination hall cancellation and of performance in that subject and the other subjects candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
+The candidate is also debarred for two consecutive semesters from class work and all University examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.